highcharts/sonification-studio/README.md

 ## License

-This project is MIT licensed, but makes use of the proprietary Highcharts library.
+This project is licensed under the open source BSD 3-Clause license, but makes use of the proprietary Highcharts library.
 A suitable [Highcharts license](https://highcharts.com) is required for all commercial use.
 This is important if you are making forks or installing the tool on your own servers.

 ## Develop